AuxXxilium/AuxXxilium/README.md

 * I'm not responsibly liable for damage or personal loss of any types.
 * The project with its affiliation is released for educational and learning purpose only.

 * The Loader is free and will be free forever!
 If you paid for it to an suspicious person, i can't help you.
 Because i'm not connected to them!
-I don't want to make money with this Project.

 ## Arc Project